YottaDB/YDBDoc/MessageRecovery/errors.rst

 BACKUPTN
 --------------------

-BACKUPTN, Transactions from 0xbbbb to 0xeeee are backed up
+BACKUPTN, Transactions from bbbb to eeee are backed up

 MUPIP Information: This information message indicates MUPIP BACKUP backed up transactions from 0xbbbb to 0xeeee.